forta-network/docs/docs/private-alerts.md

 # Private alerts

-In certain usecases agent developers may want to keep their generated alerts private.
-Using encryption, agent developers can publish alerts that are unreadable to anyone but themselves.
-An alternative to encryption is obscurity i.e. use some sort of error code in the finding, like "42", which only the agent developer would understand.
+In certain usecases bot developers may want to keep their generated alerts private.
+Using encryption, bot developers can publish alerts that are unreadable to anyone but themselves.
+An alternative to encryption is obscurity i.e. use some sort of error code in the finding, like "42", which only the bot developer would understand.

-In addition to encrypting the alerts, you likely also want to obfuscate the agent logic (as done in the example code).
-Agent images are stored in a public repository where anyone can inspect the contents of the image as well as the agent logic to see what is being scanned for.
+In addition to encrypting the alerts, you likely also want to obfuscate the bot logic (as done in the example code).
+Bot images are stored in a public repository where anyone can inspect the contents of the image as well as the bot logic to see what is being scanned for.
 Check out the [pattern for hiding sensitive data](sensitive-data.md) to understand how this is implemented.

-This page describes how to write a Javascript agent that emits private alerts using encryption.
+This page describes how to write a Javascript bot that emits private alerts using encryption.
 You can find the code for this example [here](https://github.com/forta-protocol/forta-agent-examples/tree/master/private-agent-js).

 ## Generating keys

 [OpenPGP](https://www.openpgp.org/) public key encryption will be used in this example, but you can use any public key encryption algorithm you prefer (just make sure you understand the tradeoffs).
 The first step is to generate the keypair you will use for encryption.
 This example uses the [OpenPGP.js](https://www.npmjs.com/package/openpgp) library, but you can use any library you prefer.
 The project has an npm script to generate public and private keys: `npm run keygen`.
 This will run the `generate-keys.js` file and output a public and private key file in the project folder: public.pem and private.pem, respectively.

-The public key can be distributed with the agent, so let's copy paste it into agent.js (be careful with formatting as there should be no spaces at the beginning of each line).
+The public key can be distributed with the bot, so let's copy paste it into agent.js (be careful with formatting as there should be no spaces at the beginning of each line).
 The private key should be **secured and kept in a secret place** i.e. do not commit private.pem into version control.
-If you view the agent code in agent.js, you will see that the public key is setup inside the `initialize` handler function:
+If you view the bot code in agent.js, you will see that the public key is setup inside the `initialize` handler function:

 ```javascript
 let publicKey;